Rajpratik71/community-summits-wiki/Seattle2015-Chef-Client-Performance-Debugging.md

 Read Jon Cowie's book ( http://shop.oreilly.com/product/0636920032984.do ) for ways to add hooks to your Chef Client runs and get data about client resources.

 Chef Resource Reporter is just our implementation of a handler that batches up stats and sends them to analytics, reporting etc. https://github.com/chef/chef/blob/master/lib/chef/resource_reporter.rb

+chef-client --profile-ruby is post 12.5.1.
+Uses rubyprof.
+Deep Ruby profiling.
+Call graph.

+Can you turn RubyProf output into flame graphs?

+Ruby profiling during compile phase is needed

+Also per-resource profiling during converge phase is needed

+Why is Ruby memory using ballooning?
+This is because you aren't using targeted searches, or partial search.